PapaPops/neural-network-and-handwritten-digit-classifier/README.md

 This is made with the purpose of solving xor, for the purpose of testing the algorithm.

+The scope of this project is purely educational and the project does not serve as an example of a proper machine learning or matrix manipulation library.

 # notes
 The binary only works on linux, in order to test for other systems this needs to be recompiled.